-When comparing Google Keep vs TickTick, the Slant community recommends Google Keep for most people.
-In the question“What is the best cross-platform to-do list app?”
-Google Keep is ranked 3rd while TickTick is ranked 4th.
-The most important reason people chose Google Keep is:
+When comparing Google Keep vs TickTick, the Slant community recommends TickTick for most people.
+In the question“What are the best cross-platform to do list apps?”
+TickTick is ranked 3rd while Google Keep is ranked 8th.
+The most important reason people chose TickTick is:

 Ranked in these QuestionsQuestion Ranking

 1-step to take a note on Android: tap 'take a note'.